Academics

 • Library

-The goal of the Burke’s Lower School Library curriculum is to prepare students to thrive as learners, now and in the years ahead.
-The program helps students to grow into competent, curious, creative, and confident researchers; open-minded and critical thinkers; productive, empathetic, and ethical members of the learning community; and enthusiastic readers.
+The Library program supports students as they grow into competent, curious, creative, and confident researchers; open-minded and critical thinkers; productive, empathetic, and ethical members of the learning community; and enthusiastic readers.

 The light-filled space is warm and inviting.
 Our K-8 collection includes over 40,000 items, including print and electronic books and audiobooks.
 Each Lower School student is encouraged to check out books during class time.
 Students can also come to Open Library every day at snack recess, where they can get book recommendations, free read, and check out books!